danguzzo/CircularEEE_SDModel/README.md

-# cirularEEE_SDmodel
+# The Circular EEE SD Model
-The Circular EEE SD model was created with the following purpose: to represent nation-wide long-term dynamics of stocks and flows of EEEs when introducing specific scenarios for Circular Economy strategies implementation.
+The Circular EEE SD Model was created with the following purpose: to represent nation-wide long-term dynamics of stocks and flows of EEEs when introducing specific scenarios for Circular Economy strategies implementation.

 This effort followed the iterative process prescribed by Sterman (2000): (i.)
 Problem articulation, (ii.)
 Formulation of Dynamic Hypothesis, (iii.)
 Formulation of a Simulation Model, (iv.)
 Testing and (v.)
 Policy Design and Evaluation.
 The model was conceptualised following a dynamic Material Flow Analysis approach.
 It makes use of public available data of inflows and outflows of EEE products in countries to determine the stocks through time.